meltano/meltano/README.md

 - The output of dbt test should be pasted into MRs
 - Any failing tests should be fixed or explained prior to requesting a review

+#### Docker Compose

+1. Clone the repo
+1. Customize the MELTANO directories as needed
+1. From the main project directory, run `docker-compose up`
+1. In your browser, navigate to `localhost:5000/drop_it_like_its_hot` to reset the schema of the database
+1. Then navigate to `localhost:5000`.
+Click on add project, and specify `/meltano/model`

 # Contributing to Meltano

 We welcome contributions and improvements, please see the [contribution guidelines](CONTRIBUTING.md)